 Whether or not McDonald’s fries are vegan depends on where in the world you order them.
 They are vegan in most countries, including the UK.
 But, the fries that you’ll find in US branches of the fast-food chain are not suitable for vegans or vegetarians.
 Read on to find out why.

 What are McDonald’s fries made of?

-In the UK, McDonald’s fries are known as chips and are made from potatoes, vegetable oil, sugar and salt.
+In the UK, McDonald’s fries are known as chips and they are made from potatoes, vegetable oil, sugar and salt.
 However, in other countries, the ingredients list is pretty long and may include beef, milk and various chemicals.

 Vegans who like to travel should be aware that McDonald’s fries are not vegan in every restaurant in the world.
 In some countries, McDonald’s state that their fries are also not suitable for vegetarians.

 McDonald’s chips in the UK are 100% vegan and are approved by the Vegan Society.
 The chips are made from potatoes and a blend of sunflower oil and rapeseed oil.
 They are cooked in dedicated frying vats separately from any animal products.